warnock/yummly-app/README.md

 ## Description

-#### This application will allows users to use the Yummly api to search recipes.
-A user will also be able to log in and star thier favorite recipes.
+#### This Android application will allows new and repeat users to search for recipes.
+The app uses the Yummly API to search the users inputted ingredient and pull a list or recipes.
+A user will also be able to log in and save their favorite recipes for future use.

 ## Setup